thehumanoidfreak/XanderTheDeadmanFullCodex/README.md

 ### Era II: The Dawn of Imagination & The Earth Saga
 * **The First Hero:** Saphyre is struck by a meteor containing the Imagi-Stone, introducing the power of pure imagination to the world.
 Before departing for multiversal exploits, he passes the baton to a new generation of elemental protectors.
-* **The Rise of Xander:** *Note: Chronologically, Xander's youth and rise on Earth overlap and pre-date the current era's main events due to his age.* Xander binds the Mask, operates as Earth's premier protector with a 97% victory metric, executes his father, and ultimately undergoes his cosmic awakening against Zaniidurax.
+* **The Tragic Lineage:** Celeste Sterling is born from a forbidden love within the Celestial Constantine Clan, surviving years of torment before escaping into a toxic marriage with Orion Lazarus.
+The family fractures via a bitter divorce, leaving Xander with his mother and Isayah taken by Orion.
-* **The Demon Purge:** Simultaneously on the Magus Slum continent, a half-demon youth begins a brutal campaign to assassinate the Seven Deadly Sins, mentored by the legendary blind magus, Malcolm S. Merlin.
+* **The Rise of Xander:** Xander binds the Mask, operates as Earth's premier protector with a 97% victory metric, executes his father, and ultimately undergoes his cosmic awakening against Zaniidurax.

 ### Era III: The Multiversal Saga & The Cyberpunk Divide
 * **The Fragmented War:** Xander, rescued by Peter and joined by Touka, wages a multi-reality war against Blok.
 Meanwhile, separate parallel universes—including a highly advanced, futuristic Cyberpunk reality—begin fracturing, colliding, and fusing together in an *Into the Spider-Verse* style cosmic convergence.